jeffreyadams/atlasofliegroups-docs/linux_installation.rst

       sudo docker run -it jeffreyadams/atlasofliegroups

-to download the software and run it (it launches atlas and reads in the file all.at). docker needs to be run as roots, so all docker commands are preceded by ``sudo``.
+to download the software and run it (it launches atlas and reads in the file all.at). docker needs to be run as root, so all docker commands are preceded by ``sudo``.
 The first time you do this it takes up to a few minutes.
 Subsequent times it is much faster.